-3. Judges of the:
+- 3. Judges of the: - a.

-a.
 United States courts of appeals,

 b.
 United States district courts, including the district courts in Guam, the Northern Mariana Islands, and the Virgin Islands, c.
-Court of Appeals for the Federal Circuit, d.
-Court of International Trade.
+Court of Appeals for the Federal Circuit, h.
+United States Court of Appeals for the Armed Forces, and i.
+Any court created by Act of Congress, the judges of which are entitled to hold office during good behavior.